nicolaschen2293/expenseTracker/app/README.md

 cd ..

 vercel dev
+```
+# Use the following answer

+?
+Set up and develop “~\expenseTracker”? yes
+# Answer yes

+Which scope should contain your project?
-# Select your Vercel scope (personal or team)
+# Select your project scope

+Found project “account-name-projects/expense-tracker”.
+Link to it?
+Link to different existing project? no
-# Choose to create new project or use an existing one
+# Choose 'no' to create new project or 'yes' use an existing one

+What’s your project’s name? expense-tracker-test
+# Enter your project name (e.g. expense-tracker-test)

+Auto-detected Project Settings (Vite):
+- Build Command: vite build
+- Development Command: vite --port $PORT
+- Install Command: `yarn install`, `pnpm install`, `npm install`, or `bun install`
+- Output Directory: dist
+?
+Want to modify these settings? no
 # Accept default settings unless you know otherwise
+# Ensure that port 3000 is not used
-# Start the development server
+# Follow the link to the development server
-# Install any missing dependencies with

-npm install --save-dev "missing-dependency-name"
-```

 - **Alternatively, you can use the deployed app on Vercel: https://expense-tracker-wheat-tau.vercel.app/ for testing**